-The study concluded that citizen participation, equity and inclusiveness, accountability and transparency had positive significant role on
+This section presented the general conclusions made in this current study on role of governance practices on judicial system service delivery in Kenya with the following indicators of governance practices as citizen participation, equity and inclusiveness, accountability, transparency is that governance practices had a positive significant role on judicial system service delivery in Kenya with the following indicator considered Accessibility ,Reliability, Affordability, Responsiveness ,Courtesy , Credibility and Competence.

-With reference to the objectives of the study, the following recommendations were arrived at: citizen equity and participation, inclusiveness, accountability, transparency as governance should be the main pillar of on judicial system service delivery in Kenya.
+With reference to the objectives of the study, the following recommendations were arrived at: citizen participation, equity and inclusiveness, accountability, transparency as governance should be the main pillar of on judicial system service delivery in Kenya.

 Judicial system service should organize public participation meetings in a way that allows deliberative communication that is two-way and oriented towards problem-solving, as opposed to meetings that are restricted to the answering of questions and at which the organizers give no room for dialogue.
 This change of tack will allow clients to influence the decision-making process and will make them partners and not clients in the governance process.

 Information on Judicial system budgets, legislation and project plans should be made easily available to the public.
-This can be achieved by operationalizing the Public Participation Guidelines (Government of Kenya, 2016), which call on Judicial system to ensure that citizens have access to information that is relevant and related to the oversight and policy-making process of the Judicial system.
+This can be achieved by operationalizing the Public Participation Guidelines (Government of Kenya, 2016), which call on Judicial system to ensure that citizens have access to information that is relevant and related to the oversight and policymaking process of the Judicial system.

 The Judges, Magistrates should continue to take a leading role in public participation to legitimize the process and increase citizens' confidence in it.
-Further, the Judges and Magistrates should ensure transparency and accountability by implementing any findings of the Office of Auditor General, as corruption negatively impacts meaningful public participation.
+Further, the Judges, and Magistrates should ensure transparency and accountability by implementing any findings of the Office of Auditor General, as corruption negatively impacts meaningful public participation.